I was kindly gifted a box of new Lomo Crisps by Awfully Posh to try out! No idea what a lomo crisp is? I didn’t know either…

 I was really happy with the final result!

-In this blog post, I’ll talk about how I created my window display, and also share some photos of some of my favourite displays from my local Window Wanderland event this year.
-Hopefully others will find it useful information and inspiration if you’re planning on creating an illuminated window display yourself.
+In this blog post, I’ll talk about how I created my window display, and also share some photos of some of my favourite illuminated window displays from my local Window Wanderland event this year.
+Hopefully others will find it useful for information, ideas and inspiration if you’re planning on creating a illuminated window displays yourself.
 But first things first…

 What Is Window Wanderland?